 Failure to meet the requirements of probation may lead to College Academic Alert (see below).

-Physical Therapy Program College Academic Alert (CAA)
+B. Physical Therapy Program College Academic Alert (CAA)

 Academic performance is monitored carefully by the Academic Standards Committee of the Department of Physical Therapy program, and students either not maintaining steady progress or not demonstrating adequate achievement will be barred from future registration in the program by College Academic Alert (CAA) action.
 During the professional phase of the program, students may be placed on College Academic Alert (CAA) for the following:

 A student placed on College Academic Alert cannot register for subsequent courses in the Physical Therapy program and will be removed from any such classes for future terms in which he/she is registered.
 Students will be notified by letter or email of the committee’s decision and of the appeal process.
 Undergraduate students that are not allowed to continue in the Physical Therapy program, but remain in good standing at the university, will be allowed to continue in their undergraduate degree course of study.